 For example, we may monitor how many times you visit the website, which pages you go to, traffic data, location data, the device you are using and the originating domain name of your internet service provider.
 This information helps us to analyse how the site is being used so that we can continually improve it using the insights we gain.
 This tracking data will be aggregated or statistical, which means that we will not be able to identify you individually.

 For further information on cookies generally, including how to control and manage them, visit the guidance on cookies published by the UK Information Commissioner’s Office, allaboutcookies.org.

 You can prevent the setting of cookies by adjusting the settings on your browser (see your browser Help for how to do this).
 Be aware that disabling cookies will affect the functionality of this and many other websites that you visit.
 Disabling cookies will usually result in also disabling certain functionality and features of this site.
 Therefore it is recommended that you do not disable cookies.

-When you submit data to through a form such as those found on contact pages or comment forms cookies may be set to remember your user details for future correspondence.
+- Form related cookies – When you submit data to through a form such as those found on contact pages or comment forms, cookies may be set to remember your user details for future correspondence.

-In order to provide you with a great experience on this site we provide the functionality to set your preferences for how this site runs when you use it.
-In order to remember your preferences we need to set cookies so that this information can be called whenever you interact with a page is affected by your preferences.
+- Site preference cookies – In order to provide you with a great experience on this site, we provide the functionality to set your preferences for how this site runs when you use it.
+In order to remember your preferences, we need to set cookies whenever you interact with a page so that this then recalls your preferences.

-Hopefully that has clarified things for you and as was previously mentioned if there is something that you aren’t sure whether you need or not it’s usually safer to leave cookies enabled in case it does interact with one of the features you use on our site.
+Hopefully that has clarified things for you and, as previously mentioned, if there is something that you are unsure about, it is usually safer to leave cookies enabled to ensure you continue to benefit from all the features on our site.

-However if you are still looking for more information then you can contact us through one of our preferred contact methods:
+However if you are still looking for more information then you can contact us by emailing us at: [email protected]